 Background and History of the Ameraucana

-Ameraucanas were bred to retain the blue egg gene but eliminate the lethal gene of its parents.
+Ameraucanas were bred to retain the blue egg gene but eliminate the lethal gene of their parents.

-The Araucana was brought to the US in limited quantities in the 1920s following the presentation of the bird by Professor Salvador Castillo at a conference in Santiago, Chile.
+The Araucana was brought to the US in limited quantities in the 1920s following the bird’s presentation by Professor Salvador Castillo at a conference in Santiago, Chile.

 One of the folks instrumental in raising Araucanas and eventually ‘creating’ the Ameraucana was Mr. Keller of the Pratt Experimental Farm in Pennsylvania.

-He cross bred the Araucanas with other birds resulting in a mélange of different birds – some with ear tufts, some with muffs and beards, some rumpless, some with full tails etc. – all were called Araucanas.
+Some with ear tufts, some with muffs and beards, some rumpless, some with full tails, etc. – all were called Araucanas.

-Interestingly, in the UK, Australia and many other countries, both Araucanas and Ameraucanas are accepted as the same breed, whether they are rumpless or tailed.
+Interestingly, in the UK, Australia, and many other countries, Araucanas and Ameraucanas are accepted as the same breed, whether they are rumpless or tailed.

 Is the Ameraucana Right for You?

-They will bear confinement but don’t do it well.
-They are a fairly independent bird so do love to free range if they can.
+The Ameraucana will bear confinement but don’t do it well.
+They are fairly independent birds, so they do love to free-range if they can.

-Many hatchery and other breeders offer birds labelled as Americana or Americauna.
+Many hatchery and other breeders offer birds labeled as Americana or Americauna.
 These are not Ameraucanas – note the spelling…

-A telltale sign in some of the hatchery catalogs is if the birds are advertised as ‘recommended for laying or not for exhibition or 4H use’.
+In some of the hatchery catalogs, a telltale sign is if the birds are advertised as ‘recommended for laying or not for exhibition or 4H use’.

-As we mentioned, in Australia, UK and many other countries the Araucana and Ameraucana are considered the same breed, so it can get a bit confusing!
+As we mentioned, in Australia, the UK, and many other countries, the Araucana and Ameraucana are considered the same breed, so that it can be confusing!

 Do you have Ameraucanas?
 Let us know in the comments section below…